Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Problem Description and Model

 \subsection{Pricing Models in the Cloud}

 We first introduce the pricing models in the cloud.
-The price of an on-demand instance is charged on an hourly basis and it is fixed and denoted by $p$.
-Even if partial hour of on-demand instances is consumed, the tenant will be charged the fee of the entire hour.
-Tenants can also bid a price for spot instances and spot prices are updated at regular time intervals (e.g., every $L=5$ minutes in Amazon) \cite{Zheng15}.
-They are assigned to a job and run until the spot price exceeds the bid price; since spot prices usually change unpredictably over time \cite{Ben-Yehuda}, once the spot price exceeds the bid price of a job, its spot instances will get lost suddenly and terminated immediately by the cloud.
-The tenant will be charged the spot prices for the maximum integer hours of execution and the partial hour of execution is not charged, if its instances are terminated by the cloud; however, if spot instances run until a job is completed and then are terminated by the tenant, for the partial hour of execution, the tenant will also be charged for the full hour.
+The price of an {\em on-demand instance} is charged on an hourly basis and it is fixed and denoted by $p$.
+Even if on-demand instances are consumed for part of an hour, the tenant will be charged the fee of the entire hour, as illustrated in Fig.~\ref{Fig4}.

+Furthermore, tenants can bid a price for {\em spot instances} and {\em spot prices are updated at regular time slots} (e.g., every $L=5$ minutes in Amazon) \cite{Zheng15,Wu19a}.
+Spot instances are assigned to a job and continue running if the spot price is lower than the bid price.
+Spot prices usually change unpredictably over time \cite{Ben-Yehuda}.
+Once the spot price exceeds the bid price of a job, its spot instances will get terminated immediately by the cloud, as illustrated in Fig.~\ref{Fig5}; here, the termination occurs at the very beginning of a time slot.
+The tenant will be charged the spot prices for the maximum integer hours of execution.
+A partial hour of execution is not charged in the case where its instances are terminated by the cloud; in contrast, if spot instances run until a job is completed and then are terminated by the tenant, for the partial hour of execution, the tenant will also be charged for the full hour.

-In addition, a user can have its own computing instances, i.e., self-owned instances.
-The (averaged) hourly cost of utilizing self-owned instances is assumed to be $p_{1}$.We assume that it is always the cheapest to use self-owned instances and the cost $p_{1}$ is without loss of generality assumed to be 0.
-A good example of self-owned instances be academic private clouds, which are provided to researchers free of charge.
+Finally, a user might have its own instances, i.e., {\em self-owned instances}.
+The (averaged) hourly cost of utilizing self-owned instances is assumed to be $p_{1}$.
+It is the cheapest to use self-owned instances so that $p_{1}$ is without loss of generality assumed to be 0, which implies that a user always prefers to first utilize its own instances before purchasing instances from the cloud.
+An example of self-owned instances is academic private clouds, which are provided to researchers free of charge.